python/cpython/Doc/library/os.rst

 .. function:: system(command)

    Execute the command (a string) in a subshell.
 This is implemented by calling the Standard C function :cfunc:`system`, and has the same limitations.
-Changes to :data:`os.environ`, :data:`sys.stdin`, etc. are not reflected in the environment of the executed command.
+   Changes to :data:`sys.stdin`, etc. are not reflected in the environment of the executed command.

    On Unix, the return value is the exit status of the process encoded in the format specified for :func:`wait`.
 Note that POSIX does not specify the meaning